 Source: Surveys of U.S. adults ages 18 and older conducted Sept.
 24-Oct.
 7, 2018, and U.S. teens ages 13 to 17 conducted Sept.
 17-Nov.
 25, 2018.
-"Generation Z Looks a Lot Like Millennials on Key Social and

-Political Issues"

-This analysis is based on a survey of 920 U.S. teens ages 13 to 17 conducted online Sept.
+"Generation Z Looks a Lot Like Millennials on Key Social and Political Issues" PEW RESEARCH CENTER majorities across generations say this is a good thing for the country.
+Majorities in each generation also say that, on balance, legal immigrants have had a positive impact on the U.S. This analysis is based on a survey of 920 U.S. teens ages 13 to 17 conducted online Sept.
 17-Nov.
 25, 2018, combined with a nationally representative survey of 10,682 adults ages 18 and older conducted online Sept.
 24-Oct.
-7, 2018, using Pew Research Center's American Trends Panel.3 Findings based on Generation Z combine data from the teens survey with data from the 18- to 21-year-old respondents in the adult survey.

-3 For more details, see the Methodology section of the report.
+7, 2018, using Pew Research Center's American Trends Panel.
+Findings based on Generation Z combine data from the teens survey with data from the 18- to 21-year-old respondents in the adult survey. &lt;sup>3 For more details, see the Methodology section of the report.